 The Humanities Dialogue

-A year-long conversation about the ecologies, afterlives, and politics of waste
+A year-long conversation about care and its possibilities

-The Kaplan Humanities Institute will partner with Northwestern departments and programs in our year-long series of conversations around the theme of WASTE.
+The Kaplan Humanities Institute will partner with Northwestern departments and programs in our year-long series of conversations around the theme of CARE.

-The goal of the Dialogue series is to build a multi-layered conversation showcasing ways that different humanities- and art-related approaches shape the debate around a timely subject.
-We seek to invite artists, public intellectuals, and scholars from a variety of disciplines, geographical areas of focus, and historical periods.
-The WASTE Dialogue will include:
+The goal of this Dialogue series is to build a multi-layered conversation showcasing ways that different humanities- and art-related approaches shape the debate around a timely subject.
+We seek to support artists, public intellectuals, activists, and scholars from a variety of disciplines, geographical areas of focus, and historical periods.
+The CARE Dialogue will include:

-- Event co-sponsorship – for speakers who will provide different perspectives on WASTE from any era, approach, or region;
+- Event co-sponsorship – for speakers who will provide different perspectives on CARE from any era, approach, or region;

-- Related curriculum – We will advertise courses that relate to our theme so that students can join our collective brainstorming;
+- Related curriculum – to advertise courses that relate to our theme so that students can join our collective brainstorming;

-- Course enhancement grants – We plan to provide funds for enriching related courses.
+- Course enhancement grants – funds for enriching any courses related to the theme.

 Course enhancement grants